Rokhlin dimension for actions of residually finite groups: Dependence on the approximation sequence

 The other conditions are checked similarly, and in fact these condition hold with respect to the tolerance $\eps$ instead of $3 \eps$.
 Since $M$, $F$ and $\eps$ were arbitrary, we get $d+1 \leq (s+1)(r+1)$. \end{proof}

-For any system $(A,\alpha,w)$ where Theorem \ref{Hauptsatz} applies, this implies that for a given \cstar-dynamical system, the finiteness of the Rokhlin dimension is independent of the regular approximation, i.e.\ various Rokhlin dimensions are either all finite or all infinite.
+This shows that the mere finiteness of the Rokhlin dimension is, in a sense, independent of the regular approximation.
+In particular, for a system $(A,\alpha,w)$, whenever Theorem~\ref{Hauptsatz} applies nontrivially (i.e., $G$ admits a regular approximation $\sigma$ such that the right-hand side of the first inequality, $\asdimeins(\square_\sigma G)\cdot \dimrokeins(\alpha, \sigma)\cdot\dimnuceins(A)$, is finite), all versions of Rokhlin dimension are automatically finite.